-The Starnes Student Union contains the dining hall on the upper level, and, on the lower level, the Student Resource Center.
-Intermetzo is also located on the bottom floor; campus mailboxes are located in the front lobby.
-Every full-time day student is assigned a mailbox with a combination lock.
+The Starnes Student Union contains the dining hall, the Student Resource Center, RedHawk Cafe, a study room with computers, and student gathering spaces.
+Campus mailboxes are located in the front lobby; every full-time day student is assigned a mailbox with a combination lock.